-6 Marketing Tips to Incorporate Into Your Facebook Strategy (#3 Might Give You a New Perspective)
+6 Marketing Ideas for Apartments to Incorporate Into Your Facebook Strategy (#3 Might Give You a New Perspective)

 Despite the economic climate, now is not the time for apartment communities to ignore social media.